 (b) generally for any loss or damage arising by reason of any entry on the land effected in purported pursuance of the authorisation conferred by the permit where the exercise of that authorisation contravened conditions to which the permit was subject or the entry was otherwise unlawful.

+(8) In this section —

+“prescribed official” means a person who holds or acts in an office or position in the Department that is prescribed for the purposes of this section.

 [Section 30 inserted by No. 69 of 1981 s.
 10; amended by No. 100 of 1985 s.
 21; No. 22 of 1990 s.
-9.]
+9; No. 39 of 2004 s.
+53.]

 31. Holder of permit to give notice to owner and occupier